mcsrainbow/mcsrainbow.github.io/en/2022/03/notes-from-nonviolent-communication-a-language-of-life/index.md

-# Notes from reading 'Nonviolent Communication: A Language of Life'
+# Notes from 'Nonviolent Communication: A Language of Life'

 Four steps of Nonviolent Communication: observe, identify and state feelings, identify and state needs, and make requests.